Asian Art Outpost

 That "empty hand" translation can be understood better when you grasp the idea that karate is a martial art without weapons (other than the weapons organic to your body, such as your foot, hand, fist, etc).
 When you practice karate, you do so with empty hands (no weapons).

 Note: There is also an antiquated way to write karate.
-It has the same pronunciation but a different first character which means "Tang" as in the Tang Dynasty.
-Some dojos use that form - let us know if you need that alternate form, and we'll add it for you.
+It has the same pronunciation but a different first character which means “Tang” as in the Tang Dynasty.
+Some dojos use that form - let us know if you need that alternate form, and we'll add it.

 Law of the Fist Karate / Kempo Karate